Skip to Content

 Tayrona National Park is one of Colombia’s most famous attractions, and for good reason as it is absolutely incredible!
 I recommend spending a night in the park, just leave your luggage at your hotel in Santa Marta and bring only the essentials.

 There is a local bus from Calle 11 and Carerra 11 in Santa Marta city center, which goes directly to Tayrona National Park.
 From here, you can hike in and spend the night at one of the campsites or choose to stay at a hotel near the entrance.
+If you plan on spending a night or two, be sure to check out our blog about where to stay in Tayrona National Park.

-IMPORTANT: In 2022, the closing dates for Tayrona National Park were from February 1st to February 15th, June 1st to June 15th, and October 19th to November 2nd.
+IMPORTANT: In 2024, the closing dates for Tayrona National Park were from February 1 to February 15, June 1 to June 15, and October 19 to November 2.
 Make sure to do some research before choosing your dates to make sure the park will be open.

 16. Eat fresh seafood